edgexfoundry/edgex-compose/compose-builder/README.md

                       The NATS Server service is also included.
     no-cleanup:       Leaves generated files behind for debugging purposes.
     keeper:           Runs to registry service to core-keeper
+    postgres:         Runs with PostgreSQL as database, 'mqtt-bus' is required when using this option
 Services:
     <names...>: Runs only services listed (and their dependent services) where 'name' matches a service name in one of the compose files used
 ```